JADE-V-V/JADE/docs/source/dev/webapp.rst

     a list [column_name, value] is expected.
 The effect is that from the total raw data table, only the rows that contain value in the specified column will be retained for plotting.

 only_ratio
     forces the plot always to be C/E (ratio).
-This is sometimes useful for some of the experimental benchmarls where absolute values are not that important.
+This is sometimes useful for some of the experimental benchmarks where absolute values are not that important.